 The remotest and most secluded camp in the Lower Zambezi

-Found at the lower end of the Lower Zambezi National Park in a prime game viewing area, Anabezi comprises 11 luxury spacious tents.
-The rooms built on wooden platforms on a small ridge which provides magnificent views of both the Zambezi River and Mushika River flood plain, whose year round grazing ensures spectacular game viewing from the comfort of your tent!
+Found at the lower end of the Lower Zambezi National Park in a prime game viewing area, Anabezi comprises 12 luxury spacious tents, including one family tent.
+The rooms built on wooden platforms on a small ridge which provides magnificent views of both the Zambezi River and Mushika River flood plain, whose year-round grazing ensures spectacular game viewing from the comfort of your tent.

 Each of the horse-shoe shaped tents is vast and luxurious in its design, with a large deck to the front with private plunge pool, lounge area, indoor and outdoor bathroom and bedroom area.
 There has been excellent attention to detail, ensuring there is everything you need here to have a relaxing and comfortable stay.